William Steinberg: Recording activity

-as well as Mozart's The Marriage of Figaro, with Metropolitan Opera members, issued anonymously on "World's Greatest Opera" records.
-After the war, Steinberg made a single album for the Musicraft label with the Buffalo Philharmonic Orchestra - the first studio recording of Shostakovich's Symphony No. 7 (Leningrad) in 1946.
-He led several accompaniments for concerto recordings on RCA Victor by Alexander Brailowsky, Jascha Heifetz, William Kapell, and Arthur Rubinstein.
+as well as Mozart's The Marriage of Figaro, with members of the Metropolitan Opera, issued anonymously on "World's Greatest Opera" records.
+In 1946, Steinberg made a single recording for the Musicraft label with the Buffalo Philharmonic Orchestra in the first studio recording of Shostakovich's Symphony No. 7 (Leningrad).
+He made several concerto recordings for RCA Victor, leading the RCA Victor Orchestra with soloists Alexander Brailowsky, Jascha Heifetz, William Kapell, and Arthur Rubinstein.

-Steinberg made numerous recordings for Capitol Records, all but two of them with the Pittsburgh Symphony.
+Steinberg made numerous recordings for Capitol Records, all but two of them with the Pittsburgh Symphony Orchestra.
 The exceptions included a recording with the Los Angeles Woodwinds of Mozart's Gran Partita, K.361, taped in Hollywood in August 1952, and the aforementioned Strauss disc with the Philharmonia Orchestra.
 His Pittsburgh recordings for Capitol, all made in the Syria Mosque, included concertos with Nathan Milstein and Rudolf Firkušný, as well as a cross-section of the symphonic repertoire from Beethoven to Wagner.
-Nearly all of Steinberg's Capitol recordings were reissued in a 20-CD box set by EMI in September, 2011.
+Several of Steinberg's Capitol recordings were later reissued by the budget Pickwick label.
+In 2011, nearly all of Steinberg's Capitol recordings were reissued on CD in a 20 disc boxed set from EMI.